Academic Support Services

 Center for Career and Academic Planning

-The Center for Career and Academic Planning offers an integrated approach to student success at St. John Fisher College.
+The Center for Career and Academic Planning offers an integrated approach to student success at St. John Fisher University.
 Advisors help students to excel academically, explore careers and industries, develop professional skills and experiences, and finish their degree on time.

 For compete details about information technology on campus, visit the Office of Information Technology (OIT) website.

 Computer labs across campus offer access to a variety of software, including productivity and academic applications, and a variety of hardware, including PCs, printers, and scanners.
-The Kearney Academic Computing Lab is available 24 hours a day, 7 days a week via card-swipe access when the College is open.
+The Kearney Academic Computing Lab is available 24 hours a day, 7 days a week via card-swipe access when the University is open.
 Hours are posted in the open area of the lab.

 eSports Gaming Lab

 The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
-In-addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
+In addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.